Emojinatione/EmojiAPI/README.md

-# EmojiAPI
+# Kishurit server
- Api for emoji lists
+Simple data server for the website "Kishurit"